 Organisations wishing to host these eLearn modules can download the latest version of the courses as SCORM files.
 These files can be provided on request.

-For more information, please email COVID Disability Prevention COVIDDP@dhhs.vic.gov.au at the Department of Health and Human Services.
+For more information, please email COVID Disability Prevention COVIDDP@dhhs.vic.gov.au at the Department of Families, Fairness and Housing.

-This guide provides information on the routine cleaning and disinfecting required to reduce the risk of coronavirus (COVID-19) transmission in residential care homes.
+This guide provides information on the routine cleaning and disinfecting required to reduce the risk of COVID-19 transmission in residential care homes.

-This fact sheet explains how to manage clinical waste from coronavirus (COVID-19), and arrange for collections in various workplace settings.
+This fact sheet explains how to manage clinical waste from COVID-19, and arrange for collections in various workplace settings.

 This document outlines the department’s key principles and changes in approach that funded agencies can expect in relation to monitoring and managing service delivery performance and continuity issues.

 The Victorian Government’s new Community Activation and Social Isolation (CASI) initiative for local organisations, stakeholders and individuals is intended to help people who might be feeling lonely or have lost their regular networks during COVID-19 to build social connections and networks of support in their local communities.